 Evenly split the batter between the baking tins and place in the oven for 20 minutes.
 Turn the tins around and bake for another 10 – 15 minutes.
 Check that the cake is finished by placing a toothpick in the middle of each layer.
 It should come out clean.

 While the cake is baking, you can start preparing the buttercream.
 (Starting at this stage will allow time for the browned butter to cool)

 By now the layers should've finished baking.
-Remove tins from the oven and allow them cool for at least 15 minutes before remove the cake layers from their tins.
+Remove tins from the oven and allow them to cool for at least 15 minutes before removing the cake layers from their tins.
 Allow them to cool completely to room temperature.

 Once the brown butter is cooled beat it along with unsalted butter until its white and forms stiff peaks similar to a meringue.
-To this add 1 cup of icing sugar and beat.
-Repeat the the process then add the whipping cream and vanilla extract. (see notes)***
+Add 1 cup of icing sugar and beat.
+Repeat this process 3 more times then add the whipping cream and vanilla extract.
+Beat again until all of the ingredients are combined (see notes)***

 * Add 2 chai tea bags to 180 ml of hot water and set aside.